cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

     }

 Now, let's add an action to our controller.
-Actions are controller methods that are have routes connected to them.
+Actions are controller methods that have routes connected to them.
 For example, when a user requests www.example.com/articles/index (which is also the same as www.example.com/articles), CakePHP will call the ``index`` method of your ``ArticlesController``.
 This method should query the model layer, and prepare